 These are fantastic medicinal effects of anise, but more studies on this in humans should still be made to make the results more concrete and viable.

-10. May Help Relieve Menopause Symptoms
+15. Helps Relieve Menopause Symptoms

 If you’re experiencing menopausal symptoms like dry skin, fatigue, and hot flashes, you may want to consume more anise seeds.

 It would seem that an anise seed can replicate the effect of estrogen in your body.
-This helps reduce some symptoms of menopause.

 There are also compounds in anise that can prevent some bone loss.
-This is another symptom of menopause.

-More interesting about anethole is that it may be able to keep blood sugar levels in check.
+What’s more interesting about anethole is that it may be able to keep blood sugar levels in check.